FreeJoy-Team/FreeJoyWiki/Axes-configuration.md

 Before axis configuration make sure the correct pins for analog inputs or digital sensors are chosen in "Pin Config" tab and configuration is written to the device.

+## Axis source 1

+Pin of main axis source.
+If you selected some analog axes or digital sensors at Pins tab this pins will be shown in this combobox.

 ## Output control

 You can disable output from your axis to the system, but all overlaying functions will be still working.